carbon-design-system/carbon-website-archive/src/content/help/faq/faq.md

 ### What languages are the components written in?

-There are two different implementations of the Carbon Design System.
+There are four different implementations of the Carbon Design System.
 One is a vanilla JavaScript library; that's written in ES6+, SCSS, and HTML and ships deliverables in vanilla JavaScript in ES5 as well as ES6, CSS, SCSS and HTML.
-The other is a React library that ships a React rewrite of the JavaScript, but uses the same CSS as the core library.
+Another is a React library that ships a React rewrite of the JavaScript, but uses the same CSS as the core library.
+There are also Angular and Vue libraries that uses the same CSS.

-There is also an unofficial, internal-only Angular library for Carbon Components that was built out by a team other than Carbon.
-Please note that the Carbon team does not maintain this repo.

 ### I see a bug.
 How do I report it?